 This document gives you some useful examples of how to use the most common configurations in Section Access.
-For more detailed information about the different fields and how they are used, please read QlikView Manual Book 1: Installation, Script and Macros, Part IV, Chapter 22.
+For more detailed information about the different fields and how they are used, please read QlikView Manual Book 1: Installation, Script and Macros, chapter IV.